Coding-For-Immigrants/website/CONTRIBUTING.md

 # Contributing

+Hej!
 Thank you for considering investing your time in contributing to our project!

 You can start by [joining our Discord](https://discord.gg/sQqq5qRbQq), and checking out the **#website-project** channel for more discussions about the project.